nateybear/estimating-production-functions/README.md

 ```matlab
 main('DGP', 1, 'MeasureError', [0.0 0.1], 'Estimator', 'LP') % arguments can be scalars or row vectors (1xn cell arrays for char)
 ```

-## TODOs (a.k.a. this code is not 100% correct yet)

-1. Add OP estimation
-2. Extension (capital accumulation shocks)